matthewfinn/silver-barnacle/interviews/questions.md

 * Detail-Oriented with a User-Focused Mindset:
 > I am naturally detail-oriented (maybe borderline pedantic) which is essential for catching even the smallest issues that could affect the end-user experience.
 I have a user-focused mindset, always thinking about how the software will be used in the real world and ensuring it meets the highest standards.
 By thoroughly testing applications and addressing potential issues early, I’m able to contribute to building software that not only functions correctly but also provides a smooth and reliable experience for the customer.

+## Reasons for Leaving last role
+I left my last role in 2024, as I realized that the people management aspects of the position weren’t the best fit for me, and I wasn’t enjoying that part of the job.
+After spending so many years in that company, it felt like a good time for a change.
+I took some time to work on my family business, where I managed email and website administration tasks and also contributed to construction-related work.
+This experience gave me the opportunity to reflect on my career direction, and I realized I wanted to return to a role with a stronger focus on QA, an area I’m eager to learn more about and grow in.
+Additionally, the culture in my previous role involved a lot of out-of-hours and unpaid overtime, which led to additional PTO that I wasn’t able to fully utilize due to workload, impacting my work-life balance.
+I’m now seeking a role that offers both a better work-life balance and the opportunity to grow within QA.

+## What I want to be (... in 5 years?)
+* An experienced QA engineer with very strong automation skills and good working knowledge in CI/CD pipelines and infrastructure
+* I would like to become expert in a subject I enjoy - testing and test automation!
+* I prefer being the person who gets an indepth understanding of an application of SaaS package and it's capabilities via exploratory testing.

 ## Why I want to work there
 * Company Values and Culture: